HomeArticlesComparisonJSON to YAML vs SQL vs TypeScript

 type User = z.infer<typeof userSchema>;

-The z.infer<typeof userSchema> line derives the TypeScript type directly from the schema, so the type and the validation logic can never drift out of sync — a common bug when a hand-written interface and a separate hand-written validator start as matching but slowly diverge as the API evolves.
-At runtime, calling userSchema.parse(incomingData) throws a descriptive error if the data doesn't match, which is exactly the protection a plain interface cannot offer.
+The z.infer<typeof userSchema> line derives the TypeScript type directly from the schema, so the type and the validation logic can never drift out of sync, a common bug when a hand-written interface and a separate hand-written validator start out matching but slowly diverge as the API evolves.
+At runtime, calling userSchema.parse(incomingData) throws a descriptive error if the data doesn't match, exactly the protection a plain interface can't offer.

 The generated schema is a solid starting point but usually benefits from tightening: adding .email() to validate email format, .min(1) to reject empty strings, or .optional() on fields the sample didn't reveal as sometimes-absent.
 These constraints require domain knowledge the JSON sample alone doesn't carry.